mo-martin/wandisco-documentation/docs/quickstarts/hdp_lhv_client-adlsg2_lan.md

    Once complete, save and quit the file (e.g. `:wq!`).

-5. Exit back into the docker host and restart the Fusion containers so that the configuration changes are picked up.
+3. Exit back into the docker host and restart the Fusion containers so that the configuration changes are picked up.

    `exit`

    `docker-compose restart`

-6. Log into the Fusion UI for the HDP zone, and activate the Live Hive plugin.
+4. Log into the Fusion UI for the HDP zone, and activate the Live Hive plugin.

    `http://<docker_hostname/IP>:8083`

    Username: `admin`
-   Password: `wandisco`
+   Password: `admin`

    Proceed to the Settings tab and select the *Live Hive: Plugin Activation* option on the left-hand panel.

    Click on the *Activate* option.

-7. Log out of the UI afterwards by clicking on the **admin** text on the top-right of the UI and selecting **Log out** on the dropdown.

 ### Install Fusion Client on HDP nodes